kerimbasbug/Project-Week-5-Your-Own-Project/README.md

 <a name="hypotheses-/-questions"></a>

 ## Hypotheses / Questions
-What are the questions you would like to answer with your project?
-Write your hypotheses here.
+What are the reasons of flight delays?
+Which airline has the best on-time performance?
+Multiple Regression model for flight delay estimation

 <a name="dataset"></a>